The Secret of Discreet Control in Closing a Sale

 We go to a store to buy an item, say a shirt.
 There is an item on display and for sale, it has a price tag, it is in a mode of packing, the store has its’ sales and other terms, we follow all.
 Some stores allow a trial and some have monitored trial rooms.
 We pay for the shirt as the store accepts.

-All these are control that the store exerts.
-Without such basics there will be utter chaos.
+All these controls that the store exerts.
+Without such basics, there will be utter chaos.

 Now, let me use an example from a complex situation.